opencodeiiita/NerdSpace/README.md

    and solve it once we approve them.
 Additional points for suggesting genuine issues will be awarded.
 7. Avoid duplicate PRs, if need be comment on the older PR with the PR number of the follow-up (new PR) and close the obsolete PR yourself.
 8. Be polite to other community members.
 9. PR template should be strictly followed, else the points won't be reflected on the leaderboard.

-10. We are assuming that everyone here are mature enough to follow developer ethics and not use the test account for any sort personal usage.

 Happy Coding 🤟